-Note: Just because small amounts of activity can be effective does not mean one should limit themselves to this forever.
+Note: Just because small amounts of activity can be effective does not mean you should limit yourself to this forever.
 The last review cited above showed benefits with training programs including 2 sprint repetitions in untrained adult populations.
 After an initial phase of adaptation further progress may require greater training volume.
 Additionally, meeting the physical activity guidelines discussed in Lesson 3 requires more activity than 2 sprints provides.

-Tip: While this course is not geared towards maximizing athletic performance, a 2021 SR/MA did analyze the literature to determine what interval training parameters optimize time- trial performances in trained individuals.(Rosenblat, 2021) The authors ultimately conclude:
+Tip: While this course is not geared towards maximizing athletic performance, a 2021 SR/MA did analyze the literature to determine what interval training parameters optimize time- trial performances in trained individuals.(Rosenblat, 2021) The authors ultimately concluded:

 - SIT: Within commonly studied ranges there is no dose-response seen with various SIT parameters.
 Trained individuals should perform 4 reps of 30 second work bouts at maximum effort.
 Include 4 minutes of passive recovery between the work bouts and repeat this twice weekly for 2 weeks.

 Just because these are the optimal parameters seen overall does not mean they will be optimal for each individual and they do not consider additional non-interval training done throughout the week.
 Additionally, the total distance of the time-trial will likely dictate to some degree what percentage of one’s training should be done at faster or slower paces.

 I have included several review articles discussing comparisons of interval and continuous training in the box below.
 You can read through them or skip to the below summary if you would like.